-CACTI 5.0 is the latest major revision of the CACTI tool [1][2][3][4] for modeling the dynamic power, access time, area, and leakage power of caches and other memories.
+CACTI 5 is the latest major revision of the CACTI tool [30, 38, 40, 47] for modeling the dynamic power, access time, area, and leakage power of caches and other memories.
+CACTI 5.1 is a version of CACTI 5 fixing a number of small bugs in CACTI 5.0.
 CACTI has become widely used by computer architects, both directly and indirectly through other tools such as Wattch.

-CACTI 5.0 includes a number of major improvements over CACTI 4.0.
-First, as fabrication technogies enter the deep-submicron era, device and process parameter scaling has become non-linear.
-To better model this, the base technology modeling in CACTI 5.0 has been changed from simple linear scaling of the original 0.8 micron technology to models based on the ITRS roadmap.
+CACTI 5 includes a number of major improvements over CACTI 4.0.
+First, as fabrication technologies enter the deep-submicron era, device and process parameter scaling has become non-linear.
+To better model this, the base technology modeling in CACTI 5 has been changed from simple linear scaling of the original 0.8 micron technology to models based on the ITRS roadmap.
 Second, embedded DRAM technology has become available from some vendors, and there is interest in 3D stacking of commodity DRAM with modern chip multiprocessors.
-As another major enhancement, CACTI 5.0 adds modeling support of DRAM memories.
+As another major enhancement, CACTI 5 adds modeling support of DRAM memories.
 Third, to support the significant technology modeling changes above and to enable fair comparisons of SRAM and DRAM technology, the CACTI code base has been extensively rewritten to become more modular.
 At the same time, various circuit assumptions have been updated to be more relevant to modern design practice.
 Finally, numerous bug fixes and small feature improvements have been made.
 For example, the cache organization assumed by CACTI is now output graphically by the web-based server, to assist users in understanding the output generated by CACTI.